A new double-blind study set out to assess whether modified injections of a patient’s own blood into their scalp could aid hair loss

 which is suitable for men over 18 only; the other used the equally-popular minoxidil 5% which can be used by both men and women aged 16 and over.
 In addition to this, each participant was given four injections of modified blood into one side of their scalp while the other side received placebo injections.

 Human blood separated in a centrifuge

 Scientists seem increasingly clear, however, that PRP therapies are not especially powerful at reversing hair loss when used on their own.
-The latest Spanish test set out to prove PRP’s use as a secondary treatment option, which would put it in the category of ‘hair growth boosters‘.
+The latest Spanish test set out to prove PRP’s use as a secondary treatment option, which would put it in the category of 'adjunct therapies' or 'hair growth supporting products

 The new results showed that the PRP injections helped to improve regrowth in patients when compared to the side of the head that received the placebo injections.
 The best results were seen on the scalps of those who had used it with minoxidil.